NuID/deps/README.md

 * First, it holds the `:local/root` which allows `nuid.deps` functions to locate libraries on the local filesystem in order to recursively `localize!` the input library's dependencies.
 When dependencies are `localize!`'d, it is easy to iterate without a deployment step necessary to affect changes; feedback is essentially immediate.

 * Second, the configuration map holds a library's `:git/url`, i.e. the repository that `nuid.deps` will push changes to while walking the dependency tree to `update!` each dependency in an appropriate order.

+I imagine this map will typically be generated from an `edn` configuration file (either local or shared) in combination with the `nuid.deps/read-config` function.
+The default path for `nuid.deps/read-config` is `./deps.config.edn`.
+See [`deps.config.example.edn`](https://github.com/NuID/deps/blob/master/deps.config.example.edn) in the project's root and [syntax](#syntax) for more information on the configuration file.

 I've found the configuration file generally useful within the `tools.deps` ecosystem for reading and automated manipulation of `deps.edn` files.
 Tangentially, using this library this causes `deps.edn` files to tend autopretty: both `localize!` and `update!` cause every `deps.edn` they touch to be written via `pprint`.
 I find this favorable, but perhaps it's not for everyone.